Why use an SEO Rank Tracking tool for Website Migration or Redesign?

 Losses in terms of traffic and therefore in terms of business (turnover) can be significant where redesign is concerned.
 It is therefore important to monitor your SEO.

-Examples of sites migrations:
+Examples of websites migrations:

-- EDF: migration since July 2015 edf.com to edf.fr (subdomains and different folders)
+- EDF: migration since July 2015 edf.com to edf.fr (sub-domains and different folders)

 - November 2014: migration of the mim.fr domain to mim.com

 For the mim.fr domain that wanted to migrate to mim.com, there appeared to be a major difference between the number of keywords ranked before and after the migration.
 This certainly had an impact on their organic search rankings, and it appeared that the website took some time to return to the first page of Google with a number of similar keywords.

 In both cases mentioned above, we see an overall decline in ranked keywords that allows one to understand the potential variation in traffic that can occur as a result of website migration or redesign.